 - You might want to blow it out again to get rid of any water that might’ve seeped in through the holes.

-Why do you need to use vinegar when dyeing Easter Eggs?
+Why use vinegar when dyeing Easter Eggs?

 The reason you need to add vinegar to your water when colour Easter eggs is to help the eggshells absorb the colour.
 Vinegar is an acid, and it actually etches the shell of the egg, making it more porous and able to really grab and hold that colour.